FeatureBaseDB/www/content/use-cases/monitoring-network-traffic.md

 ## Try it out!
 {{< note title="Note" >}}
-Note that the subcommand `net` has been pulled out of the PDK.
-An updated version can be found at https://github.com/pilosa/picap.
+Note that the subcommand <code>net</code> has been pulled out of the PDK.
+An updated version can be found <a href="https://github.com/pilosa/picap">here</a>.
 {{< /note >}}

 We provide a sample implementation of this functionality which you can try out on your personal machine.
 It can capture live traffic, or read from a pcap file and load the data into Pilosa.